-0.5 UNIT 24 HOURS/SEMESTER
+0.5 unit 24 hours/semester

-1.0 UNIT 48 HOURS/SEMESTER
+1.0 unit 48 hours/semester

-2.0 UNITS 96 HOURS/SEMESTER
+2.0 units 96 hours/semester

-3.0 UNITS 144 HOURS/SEMESTER
+3.0 units 144 hours/semester

-4.0 UNITS 192 HOURS/SEMESTER
+4.0 units 192 hours/semester

-Independent Study courses are available in designated departments.
+Independent Study courses are available in designated disciplines.
 Once the student has identified an instructor willing to supervise his/her Independent Study program, the Independent Studies Proposal, available from the Instruction Office, Office of Admissions and Records, or the Mendocino College website, must be submitted to the appropriate Dean, Director of Admissions and Records and Vice President of Education and Student Services for approval.